THE MIGHTY RAVENEL

 This is one of my first good Charleston photos.

-I got the image printed on a large canvas and hung it on the wall at the front of the business that we run together in Myrtle Beach.
+I got the image printed on a large canvas and hung it on the wall at the front of the business that I came down to help him run in Myrtle Beach.
 Every now and then someone comments on it, even going as far as to say they have taken the same photo.
 ‘Great minds think alike’ I’ll go along.
-Hell, I’d venture to say half the people crossing the bridge at any given time are taking a photo of it.
+Hell, I’d venture to say half the people crossing the bridge at any given time are taking a photo of it, including the drivers.
 It’s hard not to.

 But secretly I harbor a pride that stands as tall as the Ravenel columns.
 It’s necessary.
 I believe you should take pride; in your work, your hobbies, your passions.
 I’m proud because I care, so, so much.